ajay-paul/LLM-to-video/README.md

 # LLM-Powered Video Explanation Generator
-A lightweight, LLM-driven system that generates video explanations for user queries, focusing on STEM subjects.
+An LLM-driven system that generates video explanations for user queries, focusing on STEM subjects.
 Designed as an AI tutor, it transforms complex topics into clear, engaging explanations with minimal computational overhead.